Back when many current print journalists were beginning their careers, their job descriptions looked very different than they do now.

 Multi-Platform Journalism: Not Your Grandpa’s Morning Paper

-Okay, so your grandpa probably does still get his morning paper – but there are so many different ways his favorite stories are being created, distributed, and promoted.
-Someone who was a journalist before the dawn of the digital age would have been dumbfounded to learn about these tasks that are now expected of many modern day journalists:
+Okay, so your grandpa probably does or did still get his morning paper – but there are so many different ways his favorite stories are being created, distributed, and promoted.
+Someone who was a journalist before the dawn of the digital age would have been dumbfounded to learn about these tasks that are now expected of many modern-day journalists:

 Live Editing: Once an article is published in a print publication, you’re out of luck when it comes to any grammatical mistakes, factual errors, or updates.
 However, now that most of that content is also available online, journalists may find themselves editing their pieces once they’ve already been shared on the internet.
 If they misspell an interviewee’s name, they can sign in from their home computer, log in to their publication’s website, fix the name, and publish the change – all before they brush their teeth and go to bed.
 Additionally, if they published a developing story earlier in the day and they’ve uncovered some important updates, they can easily work them into a story without having to completely rewrite the article.